BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 term is specified, then the contract term commences on the date specified in your AWS Marketplace invoice.

+**20.1.8.**  AWS is not liable for inaccuracies or incomplete information in invoices resulting from your errors, or your noncompliance with applicable law.
+Any disputes with a third party provider must be resolved directly with the third party provider, and you will hold AWS harmless from all related claims.

-**20.1.8.** If you are an AWS customer located in India, parties agree that this Section 20.1.8 will be applicable:
+**20.1.9.  **The following applies if you are an AWS customer located in

-**20.1.8.1.  **If you have provided your Goods and Services Tax (GST) registration number to us so that it can be applied to your purchases, then the information you provide with your registration (including your GST registration number and the name and address associated with your GST registration) will be shared with third parties from whom you have purchased software on the AWS Marketplace to the extent necessary for those third parties to comply with GST invoicing regulations and requirements.
+India:

-**20.1.8.2.  **The purchase fees and charges payable by you will be exclusive of all applicable Taxes, and will be made free and clear of any deduction or withholding, as may be required by law.
+The purchase fees and charges payable by you will be exclusive of all applicable Taxes, and will be made free and clear of any deduction or withholding, as may be required by law.
 For clarity, if any such deduction or withholding (including but not limited to cross-border withholding taxes) is required on any payment, you will pay such additional amount, as necessary, to